LSP 120 -

 There is a strict time limit of two hours for each exam.

-You can bring and use your own calculator.
+Programmable calculators are not allowed.
 There is a scientific calculator available on the computer you will use.

 The QR center reports these scores to your college office.

 If you are enrolled in the class when you pass the proficiency exam, you must drop the class (generally through Campus Connect).
 Students who drop the class after the add/drop deadline will receive a W on their transcript.
 If the exempted course is not officially dropped before the drop deadline, the grade given by the instructor based on class performance will appear on your official transcript.
 For important dates see: http://oaa.depaul.edu/what/calendar.jsp.

 If you pass the proficiency exam, you will not receive course credit, but will have satisfied MTL I requirement.